|

 doctrine but the leader of the doctrine.

-'firstlings of the ideological crop', the new converts who are supposed to
+'firstlings of the ideological crop', the new converts who are

-adhere to the doctrine and to spread the word.
+and to spread His word.

 All these Christianist religious holidays have little or nothing to do